-Name of Entity: Liquor, Cannabis & Psychedelics Law Section Entity Size: Total Number of Entity/Section Executive Committee Positions 10 Chair or Co-Chairs: Alexis Hartwell-Gobeske Staff Liaison: Include name, job title, and department if known Carolyn MacGregor Board of Governors Liaison(s): Mary Rathbone Erik Kaeding
+Name of Entity: Liquor, Cannabis & Psychedelics Law Section Entity Size: Total Number of Entity/Section Executive Committee Positions 10 Chair or Co-Chairs: Alexis Hartwell-Gobeske Staff Liaison: Include name, job title, and department if known Carolyn MacGregor Board of Governors Liaison(s): Mary Rathbone Erik Kaeding Purpose of Entity: May be stated in Bylaws, Charter, Court Rule, etc.

-The purposes of the Section shall be to: A. provide continuing legal and other education for its members in areas of common interest to professionals interested in cannabis, psychedelics, and/or liquor law; B. provide opportunities for Section members to become better acquainted with other legal professionals with similar interests; C. provide services including education and networking for students interested in some of the fastest growing new practices of law and updates to the long established practice of liquor law; D. provide a forum for the exchange of ideas and discussion about issues of common interest to Section members; E. provide advice to the Bar, as requested, on proposed legislation, court rules, and other matters; F. provide resources and education to legislators and regulators; and G. undertake such other services that may be of benefit to the public and the Bar.
+The purposes of the Section shall be to: A. provide continuing legal and other education for its members in areas of common interest to professionals interested in cannabis, psychedelics, and/or liquor law; B. provide opportunities for Section members to become better acquainted with other legal professionals with similar interests; C. provide services including education and networking for students interested in some of the fastest growing new practices of law and updates to the long established practice of liquor law; D. provide a forum for the exchange of ideas and discussion about issues of common interest to Section members; E. provide advice to the Bar, as requested , on proposed legislation, court rules, and other matters ; F. provide resources and education to legislators and regulators; and G. undertake such other services that may be of benefit to the public and the Bar.